 - Using visio via a telephone call – Less well-known, but easier to implement than augmented reality, this technology is indispensable in situations where «showing» is more effective than orally describing a problem.
 The WebRTC (Web Real-Time Communication) protocol enables the support technician to trigger the camera on the customer’s smartphone, without interrupting the call taking place on the voice channel.
 The main advantage of WebRTC is that the customer does not have to download any dedicated application to their smartphone.
 A simple link sent by text will suffice to activate the camera and run the video session, which takes place in parallel with the vocal communication.
 The technician can then ask the customer to show them the problem, the part or the equipment indicators, and give instructions as to how to reboot the equipment, or correct a particular setting.
 Again, if the problem cannot be resolved remotely the next intervention can be programmed there and then with the technician already in possession of the main facts of the case, and – with the added benefits any visio inspection that has taken place will provide – a diagnosis of the problem and knowledge of which spare parts are needed for the intervention to come.

-In the world of insurance, this technology is used to facilitate accident declarations, and accelerate the claims procedure, or when handling burglary or flooding claims.
+In , this technology is used to facilitate accident declarations, and accelerate the claims procedure, or when handling burglary or flooding claims.
 Viewing remotely makes it easier to quickly assess the extent of the damage or confirm whether or not the customer is covered, and to what extent, and whether it is best to send an expert to the site as quickly as possible.

 Another example of how this is used, in industry this time, is Airbus using visio to facilitate exchanges and accelerate decision-taking between assembly workers building the A330 on the one hand, and their back-office experts.
 Instead of travelling to visit a customer, these specialists can advise a technician remotely when facing a problem.